brillout/wildcard-api/docs/intro.template.md

 <br/>
 <p>
+With Wildcard,
-Create API endpoints as easily as creating JavaScript functions:
+creating an API endpoint is as easy as creating a JavaScript function:
 </p>

 ~~~js